 I would be remiss not to mention Century World Plaza, an extremely modern shopping mall of epic proportions.
 There are 7 floors packed with world-class shopping, over 100 dining options and entertainment like you’ve never seen before.
 On the top level is a 15-screen movie theater and an ice-skating rink.
 If you’re the type who enjoys shopping on vacation, or just need a place to unwind and relax after a day out in the extreme heat, this is the place to go.

 The best way to get a bird’s eye view of Bangkok is to visit one of the rooftop bars that have sprung up around the city atop some of the high-end hotel towers.
 The trend was started by Moon Bar, located on the 61st floor of the Banyon Tree Hotel.
-Others now include the Sky Bar on the 63rd floor of the Lebua State Tower, Red Sky on the 55th floor of Centara Grand, or for a slightly cheaper, less clubby environment, try Cloud 47 on the top of the United Center office tower.
+Now there are many, including the Sky Bar on the 63rd floor of the Lebua State Tower (pictured above), Red Sky on the 55th floor of Centara Grand, or for a slightly cheaper, less clubby environment, try Cloud 47 on the top of the United Center office tower.

 These are just a few of our favorite things to do in Bangkok.
 It’s such a lively and exciting city that you will most certainly not run out of things to do.
 Enjoy the food, the views and the history!